PerryAnt/portfolio/c++/Polynomial/README.md

 This folder contains a class for polynomials that I have written.

-Description of Files:

-main.cpp - main function, shows how basic operations work on polynomial objects
+Unit tests are included in PolynomialTest.cpp but require UnitTest++ to run.